Robert E. Finnigan: Finnigan Instrument Corporation

 In 1967, Finnigan formed Finnigan Instrument Corporation with venture capital from Roger Sant and T. Z. Chu.
 He was joined by Michael Story from EAI, and William Fies from SRI.

 In early 1968, Finnigan Instrument Corporation delivered its first prototype quadrupole GC/MS instruments.
-One was sent to Nobel prizewinner Joshua Lederberg at Stanford University.
+One was sent to Nobel Prize winner Joshua Lederberg at Stanford University.
 The other was sent to Purdue University.

 The first commercial model for a computerized GC/MS, Finnigan's Model 1015/System 150, was introduced soon after for a price of $100,000.
 The first delivery went to Evan Charles Horning and Marjorie G. Horning at Baylor Medical College.
 For three years, Finnigan was the only company producing a computerized GC/MS. The next one to be introduced came from the Hewlett-Packard Company in 1971.

 Quadrupole mass spectrometry offered advantages in terms of size, cost, speed and sensitivity compared to the magnetic-sector mass spectrometry equipment most commonly used at that time.
-Quadrupoles offered high sensitivity and high pressure tolerance.
+Quadrupoles offered high sensitivity and high-pressure tolerance.
 They could operate with a low voltage ion source.
 Rapid scanning became feasible because computers could be used to step the spectrometer from one ion peak to the next.
 This allowed acquisition and display of data in real-time, and gave operators the potential to interact with the system and modify what was being monitored.
 A major strength of the instrument was precise quantitation.
 It could be used to detect trace contaminants in environmental samples, to identify drugs in a case of overdose, and to measure drug metabolites.